Daikin Heat Pumps Review

 Daikin offers a wide range of products geared towards making your home (or business) more comfortable and energy efficient.
 While this makes them little different from other companies trying to do the same thing, the design of Daikin heat pumps and air conditioners makes this company stand out: the company prides itself on being able to create wall, floor or ceiling units that blend in your home’s décor while this offering a affordable and freeze protected outdoor box.
 For example, Daikin offers radiant heating systems which means that all of your heat comes through the floor (providing even heating) and no ugly heating boxes taking up a ton of space.
 So what more should you know about Daikin heat pumps?

 Types of Heat Pumps

-In Canada, we have several systems to look at.
+We have several Daikin systems to look at.

 Daikin LV Series: They are all inverter compression types and are rated to be fairly quiet.
 They have a SEER of between 24.5 and 20.0 and an HSPF rating of between 12.5 and 10.6 which is pretty good!
 They are the next step up from the KE series and are also wall mounted units with slim indoor units and a compact outdoor one.
 They are duct-free and work best on enhancing the current heating system to save money and on additions.